Mexican Lasagna Bowls

 Freezer Storage

 These freeze like a dream.
 Cover tightly with a lid or wrap and stash them in the freezer for up to 2–3 months.
-If you’re planning to reheat from frozen, I recommend using an oven-safe container to make things easier.
+If you’re planning to reheat from frozen, I use an oven-safe container to make things easier.

 Reheating Instructions